lightning/bolts/02-peer-protocol.md

   - if both nodes advertised the `option_upfront_shutdown_script` feature, and the receiving node received a non-zero-length `shutdown_scriptpubkey` in `open_channel` or `accept_channel`, and that `shutdown_scriptpubkey` is not equal to `scriptpubkey`:
     - MAY send a `warning`.
     - MUST fail the connection.
+  - MUST allow multiple `shutdown` messages from the sender.

 #### Rationale